-4.10.3.
+3.9.3.
 Licences in the Emergency Services Bands

-For the purpose of licence applications in the ES bands, the PSRFMG is an LA in accordance with section 3.4.
+For the purpose of licence applications in the ES bands, the PSRFMG is an LA in accordance with section 2.4.
 Generally it is not PSRFMG policy to agree to licences being granted to non-members.

-However a person who is not a PSRFMG member may operate on ES channels subject to an agreement made under section 3.5 Authorising Others to Use a Licence with the relevant channel licensees.
+However a person who is not a PSRFMG member may operate on ES channels subject to an agreement made under section 2.5 Authorising Others to Use a Licence with the relevant channel licensees.

-It should be noted that PSRFMG policy presently requires all mobiles operating in the ESB Band to be fitted with PSRFMG liaison channels ES164 and ESX39.
+It should be noted that PSRFMG policy presently requires all mobiles are programmed with the following operating PSRFMG liaison channels: